Discover more about current and recent research projects in the School of Literatures, Languages and Cultures.

 Funded by Bòrd na Gàidhlig

-LLC team: Professor Rob Dunbar, Professor Wilson McLeod, Dr Fiona O’Hanlon (Postdoctoral Fellow, 2010-2014), Dr Stuart Dunmore (Postdoctoral Fellow)
+LLC team: Professor Rob Dunbar, Professor Wilson McLeod, Dr Fiona O’Hanlon (Postdoctoral Fellow, 2010 to 2014), Dr Stuart Dunmore (Postdoctoral Fellow)

 Scotland and Russia have a long tradition of mutual engagement and influence, going back to the Middle Ages and still thriving today.
 Drawing on the expertise of scholars, creative practitioners and the general public, Scotland and Russia: Cultural Encounters Since 1900 explores the full spectrum of these connections: from passive consumption of each other’s culture to ethnographic reflection upon it; from creative transformation of each other’s cultural products to professional collaboration in the creation of joint cultural capital.